vespa-engine/docker-image-dev/README.md

     sudo kill -HUP <sshd-pid>

-#### ssh into container with X11 forwarding
+#### SSH into container with X11 forwarding
-Open a XQuartz terminal and run:
+Open a terminal (for macOS, this must be an XQuartz terminal) and run:

     ssh -Y -A 127.0.0.1 -p 3334